Mountain Commerce Bank logo

 Mountain Commerce Bank is a century-old financial institution based in Knoxville, Tennessee, operating as a subsidiary of Mountain Commerce Bancorp, Inc. (OTCQX: MCBI).
 The bank has recently undergone significant corporate change, with Home BancShares, Inc. (NYSE: HOMB) completing an acquisition of Mountain Commerce Bancorp in 2025, uniting MCB with Centennial Bank.
 This acquisition was characterized as triple-accretive and represents Home BancShares' entry into key Tennessee markets.

 MCB offers traditional banking products and services including online banking platforms, treasury management solutions for business clients, personal and business deposit accounts, and lending services.
-The bank provides both personal banking through its standard mobile app and specialized treasury management tools for business clients through a dedicated application.
+The bank provides both personal banking through its standard mobile app and listed treasury management tools for business clients through a dedicated application.
 They maintain FDIC insurance backing and are a Member FDIC institution (NMLS# 417746).

 What distinguishes MCB is its strong emphasis on security awareness and fraud prevention education.
 The bank actively educates customers about common fraud schemes, including account takeover attempts and phishing scams, with dedicated fraud alert sections on their homepage.
 Their 2024 annual report demonstrates solid financial metrics including a leverage ratio of 9.31%, net interest margin growth from 1.98% to 2.29% year-over-year, and excellent asset quality with non-performing assets at only 0.23% of total assets.